 Logan is home to an increasingly diverse population.
-According to the 2021 Australian Bureau of Statistics (ABS) census, 27.9% of residents in Logan City were born overseas, and 18.1% of the population speak a language other than English at home.
+According to the 2021 Australian Bureau of Statistics (ABS) census, 27.9 percent of residents in Logan City were born overseas, and 18.1 percent of the population speak a language other than English at home.

 Our diversity is part of our identity as a city.
 We can experience amazing cultures and foods and connect with people from all around the world at our doorstep.
 Embracing our diversity also means supporting welcoming and inclusive spaces, workforces, and neighbourhoods.

 Read on to find out some of the ways that we are encouraging a welcoming and inclusive city for our diverse communities.

 Refugee Welcome Zone